kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

    - The ApprovalRequest enters "Pending" state, waiting for approval

 2. **Metric Collector Deployment**
-   - Approval-request-controller watches the CAR
+   - Approval-request-controller watches the `ClusterApprovalRequest`, `ApprovalRequest` objects
    - Creates a `MetricCollector` resource on the hub (cluster-scoped)
    - Creates a `ClusterResourceOverride` with per-cluster customization rules
      - Each cluster gets a unique `reportNamespace`: `fleet-member-<cluster-name>`